jpalardy/jpalardy.github.io/_posts/2013-08-21-how-to-configure-syntastic.markdown

 ![Syntastic checkers funnel]({{site.url}}/assets/syntastic/funnel.png)

-The first one, "ALL the checkers supported by Syntastic" is a moving target.
-As people contribute more checkers, the list will change.
+The first one, "ALL the checkers supported by Syntastic" changes over time; as people contribute more checkers, the list will grow.
 You can check the [syntax checkers][syntastic_syntax_checkers] subdirectories on Github or the [wiki][syntastic_syntax_checkers_wiki].

-The second one, "the checkers installed on your computer", is self explaining :-)
+The second one, "the checkers installed on your computer", is self-explanatory :-)

 The last one, "the checker(s) Syntastic will use", is worth discussing.
 The logic seems to be the first item from the list from `:SyntasticInfo`'s